-Inflammatory reactions keep the body safe from bacterial threats, but unchecked inflammation caused by dysfunction in the body can create more problems than it solves.
-The good news is that there are some powerful anti-inflammatories out there—and not all of them are necessarily found in drugstores.
-One of these is cannabidiol or CBD.
+Inflammatory reactions keep the body safe from bacterial threats, but unchecked inflammation caused by dysfunction in the body can cause issues.
+The good news is that there are some powerful anti-inflammatories out there—one of these is cannabidiol or CBD.

 Highlighted below is an overview of some of the anti-inflammatory benefits of CBD.